MarkBind/markbind/docs/userGuide/syntax/annotations.md

 **Displaying content as legends in Annotate Point**

-`<a-point>` allows users to display its content inside a popover or as a legend below the diagram or both.
-However, this only works if a label is provided for the point.
+`<a-point>` allows users to display its content !!inside a popover!! or !!as a legend below the diagram!! or !!both!!.
+However, a label must be provided for the point in order to display the content in both areas.

 <include src="codeAndOutput.md" boilerplate >
 <variable name="highlightStyle">html</variable>